uva-cs/dsa2/docs/syllabus.md

 If you have a valid reason to miss a quiz, then we will allow a make-up.
 Unless it is an emergency, you need to let us know ahead of time.
 Missing a quiz due to not realizing that you were supposed to take it will not allow a make-up.

-**GRADING WARNING:*** This is the first semester we are using the CBTF for the *entire* semester (we used for half a semester in the past).
+***GRADING WARNING:*** This is the first semester we are using the CBTF for the *entire* semester (we used for half a semester in the past).
 Some of the questions will be a choose-1-of-many -- meaning you will be given one randomly chosen algorithm to solve on from a set of four or so.
 Each of the questions in this set will have a different grading scheme, since it is a different question, and some algorithms may be harder than others.
 As a result, there will be ***GRADING MODIFICATIONS*** to the grade you receive.
 The intent is to ensure that those who get a harder algorithm to solve are not at a disadvantage versus those who received an easier algorithm to solve.
 These modifications may be positive or they may be negative -- again, the goal is to ensure it is fair across the entire class.
 The grading modifications will be based on the mean score for each of the questions, and we will present this math to the entire course.

 #### Programming Assignments (PAs)

 The goal of Programming assignments (PAs) is to explore one or more topics from a unit by applying an algorithm to a problem, implementing it in code, and showing it works correctly by passing a set of test-cases.
 Grading will be primarily based on passing test-cases on GradeScope.
 Some PAs may require a short write-up.
 Submissions must include information about sources, collaborators, etc.   For more information, see sections below on "Collaboration and Outside Sources" for PAs.

-**Note:** These PAs are intended to help you practice and learn the content, so we ask that you do **not** use generative AI to write the code.
-Why?
-The process of problem solving and programming will help you build mental models and strategies for solving problems.
-Can generative AI write this code for you?
-Yes!
-But then you're missing outon gaining the experience and knowledge gain of trying it yourself -- you can't replace that with AI.
-So do **NOT** use AI to write these for you.
+Generative AI can generally not be used for programming assignments, but see our full [Honesty and Collaboration](#honesty-and-collaboration) and [Generative AI policy](#honesty-and-collaboration) below.

 When you submit a PA, the submission system will run a small set of tests on your code to ensure it interacts properly with the grading system (compiles, handles I/O correctly, etc.).
 These test cases will be the ones provided in the assignment.
 There will be a *separate* set of test cases that your grade will be based on, which will not appear until the assignment's grade is returned to you.
 We do it this way because if we revealed the grading test cases at the start, then one could get full credit by just using `print()` statements.

 You may write code in any programming language that you would like.
-Students most often use Java and Python, and our system handles C and C++.
+Students most often use Java and Python, and our system handles C, C++, and Rust.
 If you want to use a different language, you need to contact us, at least three days before the due date, so that we can reconfigure the submission system to handle that other language.